 Blowing away the cobwebs of 2016 – our family walk at Deeping Lakes

-One of our favourite things to do over the New Year is to get out walking lots if the weather permits.
+One of our favourite things to do over the New Year is to get out for a family walk if the weather permits.
 We wrap up warm and head off on an adventure.
 Despite the cold weather, it’s actually still been quite sunny recently and the winter sun is always so nice – especially for taking photographs.

 It’s hard to believe that we only discovered Deeping Lakes a few months ago and yet it is less than 3 miles from our house?!
 It’s a long enough walk to wear the Beans out without having to walk for miles and miles.
 It has bird hides where we can watch the wildlife (well providing Jelly Bean hasn’t already frightened them away – he isn’t the quietest child).